<label> HTML element represents a caption for an item in a user interface.

 - The label text is not only visually associated with its corresponding text input; it is programmatically associated with it too.
 This means that, for example, a screen reader will read out the label when the user is focused on the form input, making it easier for an assistive technology user to understand what data should be entered.

-To associate the
+To explicitly associate a

-<label> with an
+<label> element with an

-<input> element, you need to give the
+<input> element, you first need to add the

-for attribute whose value is the same as the input's
+for is the same as the

 Alternatively, you can nest the